Vladimir Cerrón

 Vladimir Roy Cerrón Rojas (born 16 December 1970) is a Peruvian neurosurgeon and politician who served as the regional Governor of Junin from 2011 to 2014 and in 2019.
 His second term was suspended early due to a prior criminal conviction.
+Seven months later, he was suspended to serve a judicial sentence for corruption.
+Journalist Ricardo Uceda wrote in La República that "there was no evidence" for his conviction by the Judiciary; his case was exposed as an example of lawfare in Peru.

-He is the founder and Secretary General of the Free Peru party which won the plurality of seats in the 2021 Peruvian general election.
-Cerrón was also initially the candidate for Second Vice President of Peru on Pedro Castillo's eventually winning presidential ticket, but was removed as the candidate before the election due to his conviction on criminal charges of corruption.
+Cerrón is the founder and Secretary General of the Free Peru party, which won the plurality of seats in the 2021 Peruvian general election.
+Cerrón was also initially the candidate for Second Vice President of Peru on Pedro Castillo's eventually winning presidential ticket but was removed as the candidate before the election due to his conviction on criminal charges of corruption.
+He has been a fugitive from Peruvian authorities since October 2023, with Interpol placing a Blue Notice on Cerrón.

 Early life

 Cerrón was born in the district of Ahuac, Province of Chupaca in the Department of Junin on 16 December 1970.
 He is the son of two university professors, Jaime Cerrón Palomino and Bertha Rojas López.
 He received his primary education at the Sebastián Lorente school in Huancayo and high school in Santa Isabel National College in the same city.
 He pursued higher education studying electrical engineering at the National University of the Center of Peru and civil engineering at the Los Andes Peruvian University at the same time.
 This was not concluded however following the killing of his father Jaime Cerrón, then vice-rector for academic affairs at the National University of the Center of Peru, by paramilitary forces in Huancayo during the internal conflict in Peru.
 His father's body was found on 8 June 1990.
 Bertha Rojas López would later testify to the post-war Truth and Reconciliation Commission as to her husband's abduction and murder.
 Following this, Cerrón ended his studies and moved to Lima to work.

-While in Lima Cerrón was able to secure a scholarship to study abroad at the Carlos J. Finlay University of Medical Sciences of Camagüey in Camagüey, Cuba, where he studied medicine and obtained a doctorate in medicine in 1997.
+While in Lima, Cerrón secured a scholarship to study abroad at the Carlos J. Finlay University of Medical Sciences of Camagüey in Camagüey, Cuba, where he studied medicine and obtained a doctorate in medicine in 1997.
 Following this he continued to work in Camagüey at the Manuel Ascunce Domenech University Hospital.
 Cerrón would later return to Peru and continued medical studies there obtaining a doctorate in medicine from National University of San Marcos in 2009.